HPotch/Moon-s-eye/README.md

+# Moon's Eye
-This is my project for The Outer Wilds assignment at HKU Games year 1.
+## This is my project for The Outer Wilds assignment at HKU Games year 1.

+## Explanation Dialogue System
 The game features dialogue, which is automatically decoded in-game for easy editing.
 In Unity, you can assign any text file to an NPC to make it talk.
 These are the features of the dialogue:
 1) Talks - these are texts that the NPC says
 2) Questions - these are answers that the player can choose